Ankle

 How do you know whether it is a low or high ankle sprain?

 A low ankle sprain usually causes pain and swelling around the outside of the ankle.
-A high ankle sprain often causes pain above the ankle joint, especially with twisting, walking, or pushing off.
-If you are unsure, pages such as how do you know if your ankle is sprained? and common causes of ankle pain can help explain the difference.
+A high ankle sprain often causes pain above the ankle joint, especially with twisting, walking, cutting, or pushing off.
+High ankle sprains can take longer to recover because the syndesmosis helps control the joint between the lower leg bones.

 Low vs high ankle sprain

-• Low ankle sprain: pain and swelling usually sit around the outside of the ankle.
+• Low ankle sprain: pain and swelling usually sit around the outside ankle ligaments.

-• High ankle sprain: pain often sits higher above the ankle joint and may feel worse with twisting or pushing off.
+• High ankle sprain: pain often sits higher above the ankle and may worsen with twisting.

 Symptoms depend on which ligament is involved and how severe the injury is.
-Mild sprains may mainly cause local tenderness and swelling, while more severe injuries can make weight-bearing hard and leave the ankle feeling unstable.
+Mild sprains may mainly cause local tenderness and swelling.
+More severe injuries can make weight-bearing difficult and leave the ankle feeling unstable.

 • pain on the outside or inside of the ankle